astahmer/pastable/README.md

 ## TL;DR

+Anything should be pastable from `src` to your current project.
-This package is meant mostly for myself, anything should be pastable from `src` .
+Disclaimer: this package is meant mostly for myself.

 ```sh
 pnpm i pastable